margaretwj/cse15l-lab-reports/labreport2.md

 * The **handleRequest(URI url) method** is being called when using this example of add-message.
 * The relevant argument for this example is the url path used to implement the change which is at the top of the screenshot (https://0-0-0-0-4000-3d6cm9eirt3f4tve85mtlj5l3c.us.edusercontent.com/add-messages?s=Bonjour).
 The part of this URL that inacts change is the path and query: **"add-messages?s=Bonjour"**.
 Additionally, the relevant fields of the class are **stringData** and **num** which keep track of the messages that the user of the server inputs and the number of strings that are added.
 * When given the request: *add-message?s=Bonjour*
-*     stringData changes from "" to "Bonjour"
+*     stringData changes from "" to "1.
+Bonjour\n"
 *     num changes from the integer, 1 to 2

 ## **add-message ex.
 2**